Normalization of Excellence – The Rickover Legacy – Responsibility

 Without Rickover’s unique concept of total accountability/responsibility, people can sidestep responsibility.
 Without full accountability/responsibility, decisions to:

 are easy to make because no one person is responsible.
 As Philippe Paquet wrote:

 “When everyone is responsible, no one is responsible.”

 Therefore, as Rickover points out, you must have one person at the top clearly responsible for reactor (process) safety or no one is responsible and you will NOT be able to achieve excellence.

-Does your CEO take full responsibility for the process safety of all facilities.
+Does your CEO take full responsibility for the process safety of all facilities?
 The design, construction, maintenance, and operations?
-Is there a clear line of responsibility down the organization with each level demonstrating complete responsibility for the process that are entrusted to them?
+Is there a clear line of responsibility down through the organization with each level demonstrating complete responsibility for the process that is entrusted to them?

 That’s it for this week’s discussion of excellence.
 Next week’s topic is perhaps the most important concept in excellence and process safety … “Facing the Facts.”